 At the end of the day, if you argue with someone who disagrees with you, can your mind be changed?
 If not… why are you arguing at all?
 (Yes, I know, because THEY’RE STILL WRONG.
 Welcome to the Internet.)

-MELINDA: Poor Ron!
+MJ: Poor Ron!
 I’m happy to say I haven’t had the displeasure of reading any such fic.

 As you say, Sean, there’s always the risk of over-analysis, particularly when there’s a pet theory involved, though I’m not sure that risk is mitigated by engaging in only standard modes of criticism.
 I’ve seen arguments I consider just as wrongheaded from prominent critics in the comics blogosphere, many of whom I expect would consider fanfiction beneath them.

 Don’t get me going on Rowling and Slytherin, though.
 This roundtable might drag on forever.